Insights

 Select a survey.
 Note: If this is the first time the survey has been selected by a user, the system will take several minutes to prepare the comments.

 Select the outcome you wish to measure.
-Compass will select Organizational Engagement by default.
+Compass will select Engagement by default.
 The second dropdown will sort dimensions highest to lowest by impact.
 The pane in the bottom left of your screen will show items within the dimension sorted by impact and provide comments relating to the item on the right side of your screen.

 Strengths & Opportunities - Dimensions and / or items may show a profile with a strength or an opportunity.
 For items to show either strength or opportunity, they must meet the following criteria: